 German Dog Breeds Guide

-Did you know that Germany is the third largest dog breed producer?
+Did you know that Germany is the third-largest dog breed producer?

-A large number of dog breeds have roots in the country, including many working dogs.
+Many dog breeds have roots in the country, including many working dogs.

 1. German Shepherd